muness/muness.github.io/_posts/2023-05-22-the-bridges-model-to-process-layoff-loss.md

 ## My losses and how I am dealing with them

 I went over the types of losses and identified the ones I felt the most.
 I then chose how to respond to each.

 - **Structure** is important to me.
 As someone with a tendency towards depression when I am not productive, I find structure to be a major help.

    During a typical workday I start with a workout, prep for the day (reviewing my mid-term goals, weekly goals and daily agenda).
 I then make up a daily planner with the meetings for the day and then slot in my tasks and breaks into the buckets of time that remain.
     Without work and the 5-7 meetings a day I usually have, the idea of letting the structure go was appealing.
 Then I remembered my tendency to spiral.
 So I decided to **restore** the structure: I still wake up early, get a workout in and make up an agenda every day.
 - I've learned to develop **attachments** at work.
 I spend most of my time with my coworkers.
 Remote or not, we face challenges together, have fun and even take coffee breaks.

-    The good thing about friendships you make at work, I've learned, is that they out survive your working relationship.
+    The good thing about friendships you make at work, I've learned, is that they outlive your working relationships.
 So I've **restored** many of these, meeting with some "work friends" periodically.
 I've also learned to **replace** some of the more casual, weak connections at work through social networks, checking in on folks once in a while and joining groups with common interests (rucking, IT execs, ex-\<company> slack channels).
 - Loss of **future** aspirations and goals has been a tough one.
 My teams and I had hit stride and were building momentum.
 We were working on a cool LLM-based project and how to measure whether interactions were successful.
 We were defining success for users and collaborating with many other teams in those measurements.

     I've **replaced** those aspirations with new ones around reaching more people through writing and being more holistic in how I measure success in all manner of things.
 - In the past loss of **purpose** was one that got to me.
 And it took me many months to process it.
 But when I did, it was through a major **redesign**: I decided to switch from application development to data engineering and insights.

     This time, my purpose hasn't changed: I am want to help groups of people achieve things that are important to them and to do them better.
 The context in which I am doing this in is different: I am trying to help my friends, former colleagues and broader network.

 ## Change happens.
 Embrace loss and grow through it